strongloop/dist-paas-quickstart/README.md

     git add strongloop
     git commit . -m 'Added StrongLoop config files'

-Install the required packages and optionally lock 'em down:
+Install the required packages and optionally lock 'em down (set 'in-stone' the versions of the dependent packages you want to use):

     npm install
     npm shrinkwrap

-You can optionally run the application locally by just running:
+You can also run the application locally via:

     npm start